I want to talk about what to do when you hate your life.

 It can feel lonely and as if nobody understands.

-Which is why I wouldn’t be surprised if there are people thinking: ‘I hate myself and my life’.
+That’s why I wouldn’t be surprised if there are people thinking: ‘I hate myself and my life’.

 Self-compassion’s the antidote.
 It’s about treating yourself as you would others- giving yourself some credit, respect, and care.